 Sara Schretenthaler is a Dallas labor, employment and benefits attorney who works with clients on handling complex commercial, employment and franchise litigation matters.
 Ms. Schretenthaler has experience defending claims of discrimination and retaliation, wage-and-hour claims, and breach-of-contract and wrongful-termination cases.
-She has extensive experience handling complex pre-trial procedures and electronic discovery matters, and focuses on client-centered results that are cost efficient and effective.
+She is well versed in handling complex pretrial procedures and electronic discovery matters, and focuses on client-centered results that are cost efficient and effective.
 Her litigation experience covers all major aspects of the lifecycle of a case, including dispositive motion practice, post-trial proceedings, appeal and enforcement of judgments.

 Ms. Schretenthaler provides clients proactive and practical recommendations to avoid litigation with their employees.
 She has represented local, national and multinational companies in federal and state courts.
 She also has experience successfully defending appeals in federal and state courts.